-Ok, the secret is out.
-This dish is not actually corn bread; it’s polenta.
-To get my kids to eat it though, I tell them that it is really cheesy corn bread and they are all over this stuff!
+To get my kids to eat this dish, I tell them that it is “cheesy corn bread” and they are all over this stuff!
 What is polenta?
 It is also referred to as corn grits because it is a coarsely-ground cornmeal.
 I find mine in the whole foods section of the grocery store with all of the “Bob’s Red Mill” products.

 I made this recipe for the first time when I saw it on the Produce on Parade blog years ago.
 You can find the original recipe here.
 To make it more kid-friendly, I made some changes.
 Enjoy!